RTRGitHub/RTRRedux/README.md

 This is a simple way for us to track issues!

-Click the Issues label or click this [link](https://github.com/RTRGitHub/RTRRedux/issues) to start submitting an issue if you have one!
+Click the Issues label or click this [link](https://github.com/RTRGitHub/RTRRedux/issues) to start submitting an issue if you have one.

 ***